alan-turing-institute/trustchain/docs/ion.md

     $ WIF="<wif>"
     ```

-    Then run this command to update the `bitcoinWalletImportString` parameter in `ION_CONFIG`:
+    Then run this command to update the `bitcoinWalletImportString` parameter in the ION config file:
     ```console
     $ sed -i '' 's|"bitcoinWalletImportString": ".*"|"bitcoinWalletImportString": "'$WIF'"|g' $ION_CONFIG/mainnet-bitcoin-config.json
     ```